Academics and course registration

 You’ll find out which seminar you’re assigned to when you arrive on campus.
 All FYI seminar assignments are final.

-If you want to broadcast your Beloit College spirit, Turtle Creek is chock-full of hoodies, sweatpants, T-shirts, mugs, water bottles, hats (President Bierman favors the baseball cap with the big “B”), and more.
+If you want to broadcast your Beloit College spirit, Turtle Creek is chock-full of hoodies, sweatpants, T-shirts, mugs, water bottles, and hats (President Bierman favors the baseball cap with the big “B”).
+General reading books, magazines, gifts, greeting cards, snacks, and beverages?
+You'll find it all at Turtle Creek.
 Sign up on the bookstore's website or Facebook page to receive notifications when sales occur.